Unlock Your Next Personal Best: How Smart Pacing and Personalized Coaching Drive Race Success

 The Story Behind the Hill: A Tale of Learning to Listen

-1. Consistent effort beats sporadic speed – a steady 7:30 min/mi effort (or 4:40 min/km) on a hilly course is more sustainable than a 6:50 sprint that leaves you breathless.
+1. Consistent effort beats sporadic speed – A steady 7:30 min/mi pace (4:40 min/km) through hills holds up better than a 6:50 sprint that vaporizes your energy.

 The Core Concept: Adaptive, Personalised Pacing